pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

 thumbnail-img: /assets/img/rss-icon-96.png
 ---

-# Automate Your News Feed: How Web Scraping Powers a Python-Generated RSS Feed

 RSS feeds are a fantstic tool for reading the latest content from your favourite websites without cluttering up your email inbox or manually visiting each website.
 However, not every website owner publishes an official RSS feed anymore, making it difficult to access up-to-date content in one place.
 That's why today we'll be digging into how to generate your own personalized RSS feed using Python and web scraping.

 ## What is an RSS feed?